reverendbedford/neml2/doc/content/system/tensor.md

 [LabeledTensor](@ref neml2::LabeledTensor) is the primary data structure in NEML2 for working with labeled tensor views.
 Each `LabeledTensor` consists of one `Tensor` and one or more `LabeledAxis`s.
 The `LabeledTensor` is templated on the base dimension \f$D\f$.
 [LabeledVector](@ref neml2::LabeledVector) and [LabeledMatrix](@ref neml2::LabeledMatrix) are the two most widely used data structures in NEML2.

 `LabeledTensor` handles the creation, modification, and accessing of labeled tensors.
 Recall that all primitive data types in a labeled tensor are flattened, e.g., a symmetric fourth order tensor of type `SSR4` with batch size `(5)` and base size `(6, 6)` are flattened to have base size `(36)` in the labeled tensor.
 The documentation provides a complete list of APIs.
-The commonly used methods are
-- [operator()](@ref neml2::LabeledTensor::operator()()) for retrieving a labeled view into the raw (flattened) data without reshaping
-- [get](@ref neml2::LabeledTensor::get) for retrieving a labeled view and reshaping it to the correct shape
-- [set](@ref neml2::LabeledTensor::set) for setting values for a labeled view
-- [slice](@ref neml2::LabeledTensor::slice) for slicing a sub-axis along a specific base dimension
-- [block](@ref neml2::LabeledTensor::block) for sub-indexing the `LabeledTensor` with \f$D\f$ sub-axis names